 A PASSION FOR COMMUNITY INVOLVEMENT

 I was appointed Chairman of a commission created by the Massachusetts legislature in 2012 to investigate the public employee retirement system's group classification system.
 After a year of lively meetings, the Commission produced a report to the legislature, which I drafted.
-Subsequently, I was appointed by Governor Deval Patrick as one of the seven Commissioners to the Massachusetts Public Employee Retirement Administration Commission (also known as “PERAC”), which provides oversight, monitoring and regulation of the 105 public pension systems in the Commonwealth.
+Subsequently, I was appointed by Governor Deval Patrick as one of the seven Commissioners to the Massachusetts Public Employee Retirement Administration Commission (also known as “PERAC”), which provides oversight, monitoring and regulation of the 104 public pension systems in the Commonwealth.
 In October 2014, my fellow Commissioners elected me as Chairman of the Commission.
 I was re-elected as Chairman in 2016.
+Most recently, I served as the Chair of the search committee to select PERAC’s new Executive Director.

 HOBBIES & ACTIVITIES

 Everyone must have some fun.
 In my spare time, I compete for the Weymouth Waves and the New England Masters swim teams at regional and national competitions.
 Over the years, I have completed the infamous Boston Marathon, and also participate in sprint and Olympic distance triathlons.
 I also run regularly, lift and play golf.
 I read for pleasure almost every day, cook, and adore playing with my ever-faithful dog.
 However, my all-time favorite activity is skiing with my family, especially at Sugarloaf, Maine.